 There’s no point to risk carbon monoxide poisoning.

-Here are several steps you can do to keep your house safe:
+Here are some steps you can take to keep your house safe:

-- Your house with at least one fuel-burning furnace, connected garage or fireplace needs to have a carbon monoxide system.
-You should have a sensor on every level of your residence, on top of the basement and garage.
-You also should install one inside or outside of each bedroom.
-Don’t use a carbon monoxide alarm in your home?
+- Each house with at least one fuel-burning furnace, adjoined garage or fireplace requires a carbon monoxide detector.
+You need to have a sensor on every level of your house, on top of the basement and garage.
+You also need to install one inside or outside of each bedroom.
+Aren’t using a carbon monoxide alarm in your home?

-Call BW/Cook Service Experts Heating & Air Conditioning at 574-218-6404 to purchase one.
-Ask our Experts about our reasonable Wi-Fi carbon monoxide systems.
+Call BW/Cook Service Experts at 574-218-6404 to purchase one.
+Ask our Experts about our reasonable Wi-Fi carbon monoxide alarms.

-- If you currently own a carbon monoxide detector, consistently look at or swap out the batteries.
-You should check batteries every 90 days, and get a new alarm every three to five years.
+- If you currently use a carbon monoxide detector, consistently look at or swap out the batteries.
+You should check batteries every 90 days, and replace the system every three to five years.

-- If your carbon monoxide sensor goes off, get out of your residence right away and phone 911.
+- If your carbon monoxide detector goes off, exit your house right away and phone 911.

-Carbon monoxide doesn’t have to be frightening, and with the right precautions your family can be safe from the dangerous gas.
-Make the proper changes and call BW/Cook Service Experts Heating & Air Conditioning at 574-218-6404 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the proper steps your family can be safe from the toxic gas.
+Take the necessary steps and call Service Experts at 574-218-6404 to learn more.